 Vaginal Pain from pelvic and spinal ligament injury

-Some of the most heartbreaking chronic pain cases involve vaginal pain.
+I am going to start this research article with the stories of people who reach out to us for help with the vaginal pain.
+The reason for starting out with these stories is to show how many women suffer from this problem and these problems do not have to be dealt with in a cold medical manner.
 Patients who deal with this pain are brave.
 Many tell us of the difficulty of going from doctor to doctor explaining problems that involve their most intimate bodily functions from painful orgasms to frequent urination and being given numerous prescription pills that chase the symptoms, until finally, they are called “crazy” or “depressed” and counseling is recommended.
+If you have taken this journey, or if you are going down this path right now, this article maybe helpful for you.
+Make no mistake, this is not soft information, this article will be filled with the research from leading medical universities and centers in addressing and finding causes and successful treatment to vaginal pain.

 It can disrupt work, sports, marriages, childbearing, household duties with a constant awareness of pain or pressure that begins to rule a person’s life.
 Just finding a comfortable position can be difficult as any adjustment may put pressure on different areas and cause a different type of pain.